Teri11/Kibandaski-Pizza-Palace/README.md

 ## KIBANDASKI PIZZA PALACE
-A website about a pizza restaurant thats stands out to be the best with tasty meals<br>on 14/01/2022.
+A website about a pizza restaurant that stands out to be the best with tasty meals<br>on 14/01/2022.
-<strong>By Kubai Augustine Mweteri</strong>
+<br><strong>By Kubai Augustine Mweteri</strong>

 ## Description
 A web application that shows Kibandaski Pizza Palace what they offer at affordable prices.